umass-compsci-220/public-materials/homework/03-more-image-processing-with-hof/README.md

 If you are having trouble reading the specification, please go to office hours or ask a question on Campuswire.

 This assignment puts extra emphasis on avoiding code duplication.
 Many of the following functions have similar operations and conditions.
+In `lineBlur3p`, you are tasked with blurring a line by computing the weighted average between a pixel and its horizontal neighbors which are at most 1 away.
+In `lineBlur5p`, you use horizontal neighbors which are up to 2 away.
+You should try writing helper functions to use across these two.
+Imagine if you were tasked with writing `lineBlur25p` (you are not, just consider the scenario), which used neighbors up to 12 away.
+After properly abstracting `lineBlur3p` and `lineBlur5p`, creating `lineBlur25p` should not require much effort.

+Similar story with `pixelBlur`, it uses pixels whose coordinates differ by at most 1 in absolute value.
+Imagine if you were to write a function that used pixels whose coordinates differ by at most 50 in absolute.
+Would your code be able to support that without much effort?

-You should try writing helper methods to use across all of them . **Submissions that write if-statements for each case (whether or not a neighbor is present, how many neighbors are exactly present, etc.) could receive point deductions.** If you have a series of if-statements with _similar conditions or similar bodies_, or separate functions with near-identical bodies, consider an alternative approach.
+**Submissions that do not attempt to avoid code duplication may receive manual grading point deductions (~12%).** If you have a series of if-statements with similar conditions or similar bodies, or separate functions with near-identical bodies, consider an alternative approach.
+If-statements are allowed, but do not abuse them.

 Try to avoid repetition from the get-go, don't delay it to "after my code works". **Read the descriptions of all the tasks before you start coding.**